andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 turn the integers into a field: if we take the integers and a prime number *p*, then we can construct the **field of integers modulo _p_**.

-When we work in the integers modulo a prime *p*, whenever we see *p* appear in any of our expressions, we can replace it with 0.
+When we work with the integers modulo a prime *p*, whenever we see *p* appear in any of our expressions, we can replace it with 0.
 In other words, in such a field, *p* and 0 are two different ways to write the same element--they are two different *representations* of the same element.

-Here is an example: in the field of integers modulo 7, the expression 5 + 3 equals 1 because
+Here is an example: in the field of integers modulo 7, the expression 5 + 3 equals 1, because:

 - 5 + 3 evaluates to 8;
 - 8, by definition, is 7 + 1;